hamzehamirahmadi/nest-micro-project-book/README.md

 In Nx, development is faster, but the amount of conflicts in simultaneous development is greater, and this requires practice and creating a suitable mechanism for it.

+Access Token and Refresh Token are used for authentication.

 ![Nx](https://github.com/hamzehamirahmadi/nest-micro-project-book/blob/main/accets/nx.png)
 ![Nx2](https://github.com/hamzehamirahmadi/nest-micro-project-book/blob/main/accets/nx2.png)